tooploox/autonomous_car_model/README.md

    - [x] Create basic working URDF description
    - [x] Add custom 3D meshes
    - [x] Create a basic Gazebo world
-   - [x] Spawn the basic, not functional model in Gazebo.
+   - [x] Make it possible to spawn the basic, not functional model in Gazebo.
+   - [ ] **Change the URDF definition, so the model reflects the real robot better, namely there is a single joint for steering.
+This is a reasonable example: https://github.com/srmainwaring/steer_bot**
    - [ ] Add actuators
    - [ ] Make the URDF file cleaner by using XACRO / refactor, change objects names
    - [ ] Crate a model's controller